ismael-texidor/rails-api-sandbox/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

+* System dependencies: Please isntall Webpacker, NodeJS, Rails and yarn to run this application.

+* Install the following using the rails command:
-* System dependencies
+* rails webpacker:install

-* Configuration
+* rails generate rspec:install

-* Database creation

-* Database initialization
+* Database creation: There is already script in place that will run when the application starts.

+* Database initialization: Insert the provided local_evn.yml in the config directory.

-* How to run the test suite
+* How to run the test suite: bundle exec rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...